sva-dsi/2018-fall-course/p5guide.md

 ## APIs

 API - Application Programming Interface.
-This is one of those acronyms that gets tossed around in conversation like, "hey why don't you just query the _insert tech company name_ API" or "I did my analysis by getting data from the Twitter API" and so on.
+This is one of those acronyms that gets tossed around in conversation like, "hey why don't you just query the _insert tech company name_ API" or "I did my analysis by getting data from the _insert tech company/governmetn organization name_ API" and so on.

 An API is essentially a way for you - a third party entity - to get access to certain data and functionality from some web based service.
 API's are what allow Apple's iPhone to get the weather data for all the cities across the world (the [Weather Channel API](https://weather.com/datafeeds)) or you to make a [Twitter Bot](https://shiffman.net/a2z/twitter-bots/) or to use [random cat images](https://cataas.com/#/) from across the web.
 Many companies create entry points into their data (or the data you're producing while using their service) to enable their products to be used in applications outside of their own.
 Probably the best example of this is the [If This Then That](https://ifttt.com/) service that allows you to string together different APIs (e.g. "Tell Spotify to play song X every time the temperature of NYC measured by the Weather Channel is over Y degrees").